-Although DVI came some ten years after VGA, it’s still on the verge of obsolescence.
+Although DVI came some ten years after VGA, it is on the verge of obsolescence.
 Much like VGA, it also has pins and screws to keep it in place, but DVI has a digital signal instead.
-Despite not having audio support at the time it came out, its age is certainly showing when compared to more modern interfaces like HDMI or USB-C.
+Despite the fact that audio support was added on some devices with DVI, its still considered to be outdated when compared to more modern interfaces like HDMI or USB-C.

 Fun fact about DVI: it comes in several different variants.

 We have DVI-A, which is for analog signal only, and DVI-D, exclusively for the digital signal.
 Then there’s DVI-I, which is capable of both analog and digital signal transmission.
 It’s compatible with a VGA interface, the same as DVI-A, which was pretty neat when it came out but isn’t as useful nowadays.

 DVI-I also comes in a dual-link configuration that doubles the bitrate.
 DVI-D also has a dual-link version but can support HDMI through an adapter, so DVI can support VGA, DVI, and HDMI.